dondany/simple-blog/README.md

 `DELETE /posts/{id}` - delete the post with the given id

-`GET /posts/{id}/comments` - returns all comments for the given post
+`GET /posts/{id}/comments` - returns all comments under the given post

+`POST /posts/{id}/comments` - create a comment under the given post

 `GET /comments` - returns all the comments